akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 <blockquote class="blockquote__linkedin data-lang=" style="border-color: #1D77B5;">
   <p dir="ltr" lang="en">
     After having learnt about Redux from Valentino Gagliardi, I thought it would have been a good idea to explain it again in my own words.
-The more explanations, the better, so here&#8217;s my contribution to the understanding of Redux for newcomers.
+The more explanations, the better, so here's my contribution to the understanding of Redux for newcomers.
   </p>

   <p>